StackItHQ/stackit-hiring-assignment-ayush6801/README.md

       c. importCSV(data, selectedColumns) Function:

     This is the function where magic happens which import CSV file to our Google sheet.
-           This function takes two parameters: data (CSV file data) and selectedColumns (an array of indices of selected columns) and these parameters are passed from our html which we will see sortly.
+    This function takes two parameters: data (CSV file data) and selectedColumns (an array of indices of selected columns) and these parameters are passed from our HTML which we will see shortly.
     It uses Utilities.parseCsv(data) to parse the CSV data into a 2D array.
     If no columns are selected (selectedColumns is empty), it imports all columns to the Google Sheet starting from the last row.
     If specific columns are selected, it filters the data to include only those columns and imports them into the Google Sheet.

   3. HTML Code (Index.html):

      This file contains our front end.
 It is responsible for creating the user interface that allows users to drag-and-drop file and select the column that they want to import.

      This code manly consists of HTML and CSS but let me talk about a few functions which are important in this file.

      a. handleFile(file):